Boy Erased-2018

 With Hedges, Kidman, and Crowe in the mix, we know the performances will be outstanding, and all three characters possess their share of empathy.

-Jared is the most to be concerned with and Marshall and Nancy are support players, but the film does not portray either as bad people, which is interesting.
+Jared is the most important character to be concerned about, and Marshall and Nancy are support players.
+However, the film does not portray either as bad people, which is interesting.
 They are nurturing towards Jared and want him to be happy.

-While Nancy is more instrumental in rescuing Jared, Marshall does also come around in the end as his son’s sexuality is tougher for him to accept.
+While Nancy is more instrumental in rescuing Jared, Marshall also comes around in the end, as his son’s sexuality is tougher for him to accept.

 The main song used in the film is appropriately named “Revelation” by Troye Sivan.
 The singer also appears in the film as Gary, a student made to be “cleansed” of his sexuality.
 The tune is sentimental, smoky, and acoustic, perfect for the southern setting.

-Heartfelt and fraught with meaning, it encompasses Jared’s struggles and strong will to question the school’s motivations, powering through the toxic approach the school has.
+Heartfelt and fraught with meaning, it encompasses Jared’s struggles and strong will to question the school’s motivations, powering through the school’s toxic approach.

-As with many recent biographical films telling stories of real-life people, Boy Erased features a young Jared in homemade video clips as the film begins.
-This immediately triggers a rooting value for the character as we see the child, cute, happy, and full of life, without a care in the world.
+As with many recent biographical films telling stories of real-life people, Boy Erased features a young Jared in homemade video clips as the movie begins.
+This immediately triggers a rooting value for the character as we see the child, cute, happy, and full of life, without a care.

 Additionally, the conclusion shows the real adult Jared, Marshall, and Nancy.

-Boy Erased (2018) is an important film firmly nestled in a time-period crucial for the LGBT community.
-As LGBT awareness is now commonplace in cinema, this film does not necessarily go the route of sharing a gay character’s “coming out” story but rather depicts a brilliant story of how perilous and repressive being gay can still be for some people.
+Boy Erased (2018) is an important film firmly nestled in a crucial time period for the LGBT community.
+As LGBT awareness is now commonplace in cinema, this film does not necessarily share a gay character’s “coming out” story but rather depicts a brilliant story of how perilous and repressive being gay can still be for some people.

 Jared is the main character who will undoubtedly be a hero to many young people wrestling with their identity.